You Can Keep Your Pumpkin Spice Flavored Everything

 Pumpkin Dog Treats: Even dogs get to get in on the pumpkin madness!
 Trader Joe’s now sells pumpkin dog treats!
 (Though I’ve heard that pumpkin is actually really good for dogs, so maybe there’s more science behind it than anything else.)

 Pumpkin Spice M&Ms: In theory, these sound good (or sound like they would sound good to someone who likes pumpkin), but the folks from the Huffington Post say otherwise.
 Their review says that the name of these fall colored (brown, green, orange) candies is deceiving.
 Turns out that there’s no real pumpkin flavor to them at all, and they mostly taste like cinnamon (which isn’t listed as an ingredient).
 Cinnamon-flavored chocolate with maybe a small hint of pumpkin?
-I think I’ll past.
+I think I’ll pass.

 Like I said earlier, my level of annoyance with all of these pumpkin creations is probably directly related to my dislike of pumpkin flavor in general, but I feel like we’ve gone a little pumpkin crazy these days.